ilhamhanif/simple-cdc-service/README.md

 Explanation:

--   Container name: **kafka**.
+-   Service name: **kafka**.
--   Kafka is having dependency to run with [Apache Zookeeper](https://zookeeper.apache.org/),<br>
+-   Kafka has dependency with [Apache Zookeeper](https://zookeeper.apache.org/).<br>
-    used to maintain take care of Kafka configuration like active broker, topics, consumers, etc.<br>
+    Zookeeper has responsibility to maintain the Kafka service components like active brokers, topics, consumers, etc.<br>
-    Kafka communicate with Zookeeper using internal docker port 2181.
+    Kafka communicates with Zookeeper using internal docker port 2181.
 -   Environment Variable:
-    -   KAFKA_CFG_LISTENERS is used to control which source can connect with Kafka.
+    -   KAFKA_CFG_LISTENERS used to control which source can connect with Kafka.
-    -   KAFKA_CFG_ADVERTISED_LISTENERS is used to define how client application can connect with Kafka.
+    -   KAFKA_CFG_ADVERTISED_LISTENERS used to define how client application can connect with Kafka.
-    -   other Environment Variable configuration purpose <br>
-        is mentioned in [this documentation](https://hub.docker.com/r/bitnami/kafka) (scroll until section Configuration/Environment Variables).
+    -   Other Environment Variables is documented in [this documentation](https://hub.docker.com/r/bitnami/kafka) (do scroll until section Configuration/Environment Variables).
--   Healthcheck is also made to make sure HA.

 #### Kafka Consumer

-A Kafka Cnnsumer is written using Python using [kafka-python](https://pypi.org/project/kafka-python/) modules.<br>
+Kafka Consumer was written with Python [`kafka-python`](https://pypi.org/project/kafka-python/) PyPi modules.<br>
-Kafka consumer written in python is configured as below.

 ```
   kafka-consumer: